jaycee0610/Philippine-Number-Validator/readme.md

 # 📱 Philippine Number Validator

 Philippine Number Validator is a web-based tool that helps you identify the network operator of a mobile number in the Philippines.
 It can determine whether the number belongs to Smart, TNT, Globe, TM, or DITO.
-Additionally, it can check the activity status of a mobile number using the GCash API and an online database.
+Additionally, it can check the activity status of a mobile number using API and an online database.

 - 🌐 https://phnumber.rootscratch.com/
 - 🌐 https://gxchange-verify.rootscratch.com/ - (/{mobile_number}/{api_key}/)